We’re currently introducing a new design and are making sure everything works.

 You may already be aware that we’ve been reviewing services for unpaid adult carers, to improve and develop services that will support and empower you for the future.
-The new carers service will start 1 October 2019.
+The new carers service started 1 October 2019.

-A key change in the new model will mean that all of the carers’ assessments, reviews and support plans will be delivered by the Council and East London Foundation Trust (ELFT).
-To make sure the move into the new service is as smooth as can be, the Carers Are The Bedrock providers and the Council have discussed the best way forward.
+A key change in the new model will mean that all of the statutory carers’ assessments, reviews and support plans will be delivered by the Council and East London Foundation Trust (ELFT).
+Hackney and ELFT staff will also provide any required emergency planning.

 Carers are people of any age who look after a friend or relative who needs support because of:

 - a physical or learning disability